coderstar1234/Tic-Tac-game/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Acknowledgments
-(Optional) If you want to acknowledge any external resources or inspiration for your project, you can add them here.
+ If you want to acknowledge any external resources or inspiration for your project, you can add them here.